yyuu/capistrano-virtualenv/README.md

  * `:virtualenv_script_url` - the download URL of `virtualenv.py`.
  * `:virtualenv_shared_path` - virtualenv path under `:shared_path`.
  * `:virtualenv_shared_python` - python path under `:virtualenv_shared_path`
- * `:virtualenv_use_system` - controls whether virtualenv should be use system packages or not.
+ * `:virtualenv_use_system` - controls whether virtualenv should be use system packages or not. false by default.

 ## Contributing